Tolga0342/deploying-project-CSS-advanced/README.md

 Fitness Page

 #description:
-I created a responsive fitness page with HTML and CSS.
+Responsive fitness page created with HTML and CSS.
 The page is not interactive.

 #live-demo:
 https://project-fitness-page.netlify.app/